chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 # Haar like features

-Haar like features, named after the Hungarian mathematician Alfred Haar is a way of identifying features in a image in a more abstract way.
+Haar-like features, named after the Hungarian mathematician Alfred Haar, are a way of identifying features in an image in a more abstract way.

 ![Haar]({{ site.url }}/assets/posts/realtime-face-detection-using-opencv-and-python/haar.png)